Mwangi Kiunjuri: Education and Political life

-Kiunjuri was first elected to the parliament in 1997 as a member of the Democratic Party.
+Kìūnjūri was first elected to the parliament in 1997 as a member of the Democratic Party.
 He retained his seat in the 2002 elections.
 As a member of the Party of National Unity, he was elected to represent Laikipia East Constituency in the 2007 Kenyan parliamentary election.
 He left office in 2013.

-Kiunjuri has also served in the Kenyan cabinet in various capacities.
+Kìūnjūri has also served in the Kenyan cabinet in various capacities.
 In 2015, he became the cabinet secretary for Devolution and Planning, replacing Anne Waiguru after she resigned due to corruption allegations.
-Following the Jubilee government's retention of power in the 2017 general elections, President Uhuru Kenyatta appointed Kiunjuri to be the Cabinet Secretary for Agriculture in 2018.
+Following the Jubilee government's retention of power in the 2017 general elections, President Uhuru Kenyatta appointed Kìūnjūri to be the Cabinet Secretary for Agriculture in 2018.
 He was relieved of this position on 14 January 2020.
 Later that year, he founded The Service Party.
 In the 2022 Kenyan general election, he returned as MP for Laikipia East Constituency.